—Flo Aeveia Magdalena,

 - Experience our body, sexuality, and emotions as pathways to the Divine

 - Allow pain to take us to God

 - Understand God as Masculine and Feminine

-- Experience the fullness and beauty of the Feminine-Masculine union
+- Realize the beauty of the Feminine-Masculine union

 While most books about Mary Magdalene focus on her historical life and relationship with Jesus, Mary Magdalene Beckons presents Mary in her contemporary role as illumined and compassionate teacher.
 As such, she serves as both a source of valuable assistance and a shining example of the Sacred Feminine.